 Comparing grooming tools is always fun, especially for the DIY groomer.
-There are people that fall on both sides of the fence when you have similar products that are engineered towards the same task.
+Some people fall on both sides of the fence when you have similar products that are engineered toward the same task.
 You can see what we mean here when we compare the top nail grinders to nail clippers.

 The array of grooming tools that are displayed in your local pet supplies store can be confusing to many dog owners.
 For example, what’s the difference between a regular dog hairbrush and a deshedding brush or tool?

 A regular dog hairbrush is designed to be used as a finishing tool.
 After you’ve finished grooming your pet with a deshedding brush, you may find that there are still a few loose hairs remaining on the top of the dog’s coat.

 That’s when you need to use a dog hairbrush.
 To complete the grooming process, pass the dog hairbrush across the dog’s body, where it will pick up those pesky loose hairs, leaving your pet’s coat smooth and glossy.